dubisoft-solutions/ai-sign/README.md

 ### Before you start ###

 Copy the .env.tpl file to .env.
 This step is needed to setup the initial settings of the app

+*FRONT_BASE_PATH* configures the base path of the front app.
+Default is / *API_BASE_URL* configured full or relative path to the api server

 ### How to start the dev server for development? ###